Hey, Good Men Project readers, if you’re single and looking for love, check out our partner MeetMindful, a dating site where good men finish first.

 I’d love to hear more about your experience of love and sex in your life, please feel free to share your comments below.

 “A Man’s View: How Important is Sex in a Relationship?” was originally published with MeetMindful; republished with permission.
+Click here to check out MeetMindful for yourself with a free two-day trial.

 Photo credit: Getty Images